Zubax/newtdrive_nd500_34v/README.md

 The bulk capacitor bank is formed with 6
 [68µF aluminum electrolytic capacitors](https://www.digikey.com/product-detail/en/w-rth-elektronik/860020673014/732-8860-3-ND/5727097).

-The overcurrent protection is configured to trigger at ~47 A using a 1k resistor connected to the `OC_adj` pin (R1 on the connector PCB).

 ## Release notes

 ### Sadulli v1.5 (April 2023)